Research Robots Humanoid Applications Industries Technology Contact

 Frequently Asked Questions

-What is the main difference between TEB and DWA local planners?
+What's the core difference between TEB and DWA local planners?

 Can TEB Local Planner handle car-like (Ackermann) robots?

-Yes, this is one of TEB's strongest features.
-It natively supports non-holonomic kinematic constraints, including minimum turning radii.
-You can configure the `min_turning_radius` parameter and set the robot footprint model to ensure the planner generates valid maneuvers for car-like vehicles.
+Yep, one of TEB's standout features!
+It natively handles non-holonomic kinematic constraints, like minimum turning radii.
+Just set the `min_turning_radius` parameter and configure your robot's footprint model, and the planner will spit out valid maneuvers perfect for car-like vehicles.

 How computationally expensive is TEB compared to other planners?

-TEB is more computationally intensive than DWA because it solves a sparse hyper-graph optimization problem in every control cycle.
-However, on modern embedded computers (like NVIDIA Jetson or Intel NUC), it runs efficiently at 10-20Hz.
-Optimization parameters can be tuned to balance performance and path quality.
+TEB is more computationally demanding than DWA since it tackles a sparse hyper-graph optimization problem every control cycle.
+That said, on modern embedded hardware like NVIDIA Jetson or Intel NUC, it runs great at 10-20Hz.
+You can fine-tune optimization parameters to balance speed and path quality just right.

 Does TEB support omnidirectional (holonomic) robots?